gretaivan/javaTheory/README.md

 <hr>

-#### Game moved out to the separate repository as required dependencies to be setup, for that maven had to be used,  see [Monster Game repo](https://github.com/gretaivan/MonsterGameJava/blob/main/README.md)
+#### Game moved out to the separate repository as required dependencies to be setup, for that maven had to be used,  see [Monster Game repo](https://github.com/gretaivan/MonsterGameJava/blob/main/README.md), and [Calculator Engine](https://github.com/gretaivan/CalculatorEngine_Java/edit/main/README.md)

 ## TODO